ultraschemer-microweb/microweb/README.md

 * Scope `user-manager-api` receives the resources:
   * `POST /v0/user#`
   * `GET /v0/user/:userIdOrName#`

+You can see, above, that the resource `GET /v0/logoff#` is present in both `user` and `api` scopes.
+There is no problem if a resource belongs to more than one scope.

 To create Role-Based Access permissions, we need roles.
 Let's create three: